PerrierBouteille/EchoBrowse/README.md

 # EchoBrowse
 A simple web browser written in C++ using the GTK+ and WebKitGTK+ libraries.

+This project is just a fun project to experiment with the GTK+ and WebKitGTK+ libraries.
+It is a proof of concept and is not intended for production use.

 ## Compiling

 To compile EchoBrowse, you need to have the following dependencies installed: